Nyayam Kavali: Plot

 Bharathi Devi was followed, loved, and subsequently cheated by Suresh.
-They even have sexual encounters, resulting in Raadhika becoming pregnant.
+They even have sexual encounters, resulting in Radhika becoming pregnant.
 When this is informed to her parents, they refuse to accept and want her to get an abortion.
 She refuses and approaches Lawyer Sakunthala.
 Her lawyer files a case in court.
 Defense lawyer Dayanidhi happens to be the father of Suresh.
 In spite of his skills, the truth prevails and Bharathi wins.